MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_09c-Implement_Azure_Kubernetes_Service.md

 In this lab, you will:

-+ Task 1: Register the Microsoft.Kubernetes and Microsoft.KubernetesConfiguration resource providers.
++ Task 1: Register Microsoft.Kubernetes and Microsoft.Kubernetes configuration resource providers.
 + Task 2: Deploy an Azure Kubernetes Service cluster
 + Task 3: Deploy pods into the Azure Kubernetes Service cluster
 + Task 4: Scale containerized workloads in the Azure Kubernetes service cluster